 Warming up the home

 Behind the scenes things such as your general toastiness are also getting a smart overhaul.
-Honeywell's new evohome system allows you to create up to 12 thermal zones in your home which can be controlled individually, so you're only heating the rooms you're using and then only when you need to.
+Honeywell's evohome system allows you to create up to 12 thermal zones in your home which can be controlled individually, so you're only heating the rooms you're using and then only when you need to.

 To make things even easier both the heating and hot water can be turned on and off from a smartphone app.

-Both use apps to control the devices when you are both in and away from the home.
+All of these devices use apps to control the devices when you are both in and away from the home.
 In Europe Google is being closely tailed by tado - a heating app that promises to reduce your heating costs by 26 per cent.

 Alongside living rooms, kitchens and heating, home security has also been revolutionised by smartphones.